Henry Orenstein: Poker

 In a bid to make televised poker championships more interesting for the audience, Orenstein devised a way in which the players' face-down cards could be seen by the audience: by cutting a window into the tables at each player and having a piece of glass with a camera under it, the audience would be able to better appreciate the game play, while not disturbing the setting for the players.
 NBC Sports President of Programming Jon Miller said that Orenstein is "single handedly responsible for the success of poker today."

 Orenstein was the creator and an executive producer of the Poker Superstars Invitational Tournament on FSN.
 He also produced the popular TV Show High Stakes Poker, which ran from 2006 to 2007 and 2009 to 2011; old episodes can be seen in the United States on GSN.

-As of 2009, Orenstein's live poker tournament winnings exceeded $200,000.
-He was a 2008 inductee into the Poker Hall of Fame.
-Orenstein was also inducted into the New Jersey Inventors Hall of Fame.

 He won the $5,000 Seven-card stud tournament at the 1996 World Series of Poker (WSOP), earning $130,000 by defeating fourth-place T. J. Cloutier, third-place Cyndy Violette and runner-up Humberto Brenes.
-Orenstein twice had finished in the money in the $10,000 WSOP no limit Texas hold 'em main event: 12th in 1993 and eighth in 1995.
+Orenstein twice had finished in the money in the $10,000 WSOP no limit Texas hold 'em Main Event: 12th in 1993 and eighth in 1995.

 Orenstein came in seventh in the $2,500 Seven Card Stud event at the 2005 United States Poker Championship.
 Despite being the oldest competitor (at age 80), he won his first round of NBC's National Heads-Up Poker Championship against one of the best cash-game players in the world, Chip Reese.
 Orenstein lost in the second round to John Hennigan.

+As of 2009, Orenstein's live poker tournament winnings exceeded $200,000.
+He was a 2008 inductee into the Poker Hall of Fame.